How to Reach

-With a total of 10 bedrooms and a capacity of 16 guests, Camp Dirang is one of the few homestays where you can order good breakfast in the village.
-Surrounded by valleys and steep hills on three sides, the jolly-natured host allows you to set up a bonfire and sleeping tents alongside the river and enjoy mouth-watering dinner beneath the open sky!
+With a total of 10 bedrooms and a capacity of 16 guests, Camp Dirang is one of the few homestays where you can order a good breakfast in the village.
+Surrounded by valleys and steep hills on three sides, the jolly-natured host allows you to set up a bonfire and sleeping tents alongside the river and enjoy a mouth-watering dinner beneath the open sky!
 However, it is unadvisable to go too close to the river as the flow shifts during the day.

 - Indoor Fireplace

 - First Aid Kit and Medical Facility

 Tour Around Camp Dirang

 1. Dirang DzongPresent along the banks of river Dirang, Dirang Dzong is a tribal colony comprising of ancient-styled homes.
 Although some of the houses are nearly 500 years old, their unique architecture of stone foundations and wooden structures are fascinating!
 You may also capture some marvellous views of the ice-capped mountains in the distance and the Dirang lush green vegetation from Dirang Dzong.

 Situated around 7 kilometres from Dirang village, Sangti Valley is a must-visit during your stay at Camp Dirang.
 Surrounded by Himalayan mountains, the place is rich in flora and fauna.
 During winters, you may spot the black-necked cranes which migrate to Sangti Valley from China every year!